Kulturkampf: Anti-Polish aspect of Kulturkampf

-Studies that analyze the nationalist aspect of Kulturkampf point out its anti-Polish character and Bismarck's attempt to Germanize Polish provinces in the German Empire.
+Studies that analyze the nationalist aspect of Kulturkampf point out its anti-Polish character and Bismarck's attempt to Germanise Polish provinces in the German Empire.
 The Poles had already suffered from discrimination and numerous oppressive measures in Germany long before unification.
-These measures were intensified after the German Empire was formed and Bismarck was known to be particularly hostile towards the Poles.
+These measures were intensified after the German Empire was formed, and Bismarck was known to be particularly hostile towards the Poles.
 Christopher Clark argues that Prussian policy changed radically in the 1870s in the face of highly visible Polish support for France in the Franco-Prussian war.
 Polish demonstrations made clear the Polish nationalist feeling, and calls were also made for Polish recruits to desert from the Prussian Army – though these went unheeded.
 Bismarck was outraged, telling the Prussian cabinet in 1871: "From the Russian border to the Adriatic Sea we are confronted with the combined propaganda of Slavs, ultramontanes, and reactionaries, and it is necessary openly to defend our national interests and our language against such hostile actions."
 Therefore, in the Province of Posen the Kulturkampf took on a much more nationalistic character than in other parts of Germany.

 Not an adamant supporter of the Liberals' general Kulturkampf goals, Bismarck did recognize the potential in some of them for subduing Polish national aspirations and readily made use of it.
 While the Liberals' main objective was the separation of state and church as essential for a democratic and liberal society, Bismarck saw its use in separating the Polish population from the only supporter and guardian of its national identity.
 Prussian authorities imprisoned 185 priests and forced hundreds of others into exile.
 Among the imprisoned was the Primate of Poland Archbishop Mieczysław Ledóchowski.
 A large part of the remaining Catholic priests had to continue their service in hiding from the authorities.
 Although most of the 185 imprisoned were finally set free by the end of the decade, those who were released emigrated.
 The anti-Polish aspects of the Kulturkampf remained in place in Polish provinces of the German Empire until the First World War.